 - commercial enterprises are not eligible to apply for a grant alone (they can partner with an organisation as a sponsor and only provide contributions)

-Provided your organisation is eligible to apply (see Applicant Eligibility) your application for a Bushfire Recovery Grant for Local Government Authorities and Community Service Organisations will be assessed against the following:
+Provided your organisation is eligible to apply (see Applicant eligibility) your application for this grant will be assessed against the following:

-- how well it meets the five key selection criteria set out below, and
+- how well it meets the 5 key selection criteria set out below

 - whether you demonstrate all application requirements and provide all the required documentation